NHSDigital/eps-action-sbom/README.md

 ```
   "remoteEnv": { "LOCAL_WORKSPACE_FOLDER": "${localWorkspaceFolder}" },
 ```
 In addition, if you are using a dev container, it must have the docker-in-docker feature installed.
-This is added to the `devcontainer.json` features field like so:
+This is added to the `devcontainer.json` features field:
 ```
     "features": {
       "ghcr.io/devcontainers/features/docker-outside-of-docker:1": {